atezet/dedekind-wiedemann/README.md

 # Calculating the 8<sup>th</sup> Dedekind number

-This project contains the code for the bachelor project of Arjen Teijo Zijlstra which had the goal to calculate the 8<sup>th</sup> Dedekind number following Wiedemann (1991)'s strategy to compute d<sub>n+2</sup> from D<sub>n</sup>.
+This project contains the code for the bachelor project of Arjen T. Z. which had the goal to calculate the 8<sup>th</sup> Dedekind number following Wiedemann (1991)'s strategy to compute d<sub>n+2</sup> from D<sub>n</sup>.